2.2.3 Lifetime and Diffusion Length

 This specific distance we call the diffusion length L of the minority carriers.

-Long life times correspond to long diffusion length.
-In todays Si, diffusion lengths of mm can be achieved – a tremendous distance in the world of electrons and holes.
+Long life times correspond to long diffusion lengths.
+In today's Si, diffusion lengths of mm can be achieved – a tremendous distance in the world of electrons and holes.

 Real Semiconductors